-This Settlement Agreement is made and entered into this 29th day of March, 2022, between Teva, (defined below) and the State of Florida and its Office of the Attorney General ("Plaintiff" or "State") (collectively, the "Settling Parties"), in the lawsuit captioned State of Florida, Office of the Attorney General, Department of Legal Affairs v.
-Purdue Pharma, L.P., et al. (Case No. 2018-CA-001438) (Fla.
+This Settlement Agreement is made and entered into this 29th day of March 2022, among Allergan (defined below), the State of Florida and its Office of the Attorney General ("Plaintiff" or "State") (collectively, the "Parties" or "Settling Parties"), and State Outside Litigation Counsel (defined below) in the lawsuit captioned State of Florida, Office of the Attorney General, Department of Legal Affairs v.
+Purdue Pharma L.P., et al. (Case No. 2018-CA-001438) (Fla.
 Cir.
 Ct.
 Pasco County) (the "Florida AG Action").
-This Settlement Agreement is intended by the Settling Parties to fully, finally and forever resolve, discharge and settle the Released Claims (as defined below), upon and subject to the terms and conditions hereof (the "Settlement").
+This Settlement Agreement is intended by the Settling Parties to fully, finally, and forever resolve, discharge and settle the Released Claims (defined below), upon and subject to the terms and conditions hereof (the "Settlement").

-WHEREAS, Plaintiff filed its complaint in the Florida AG Action (i) alleging, among other things, that Teva, among others, violated Florida law by deceptively marketing opioid pain medications so as to overstate their efficacy and downplay the associated risk of addiction, which resulted in a public nuisance in Florida; (ii) alleging that Teva, among others, violated the law by failing to monitor, report and not ship allegedly suspicious orders of opioid pain medications; (iii) alleging that Teva, among others, violated Fla.
-Stat. § 895.03(3), (4); and (iv) asserting Claims (as defined below) for damages, equitable abatement, civil penalties, attorneys' fees and reimbursed litigation costs, and other relief;
+WHEREAS, Plaintiff filed its complaint in the Florida AG Action (i) alleging, among other things, that Allergan, among others, violated Florida law by deceptively marketing opioid pain medications so as to overstate their efficacy and downplay the associated risk of addiction, which resulted in a public nuisance in Florida; (ii) alleging that Allergan, among others, violated the law by failing to monitor, report and not ship allegedly suspicious orders of opioid pain medications; (iii) alleging that Allergan, among others, violated Fla.
+Stat. § 895.03(3), (4); and (iv) asserting Claims (defined below) for damages, equitable abatement, civil penalties, attorneys' fees and reimbursed litigation costs, and other relief;